thomas-maeder/popeye/readme.txt

 3. Compiling for UNIX:
 	Copy or link the file makefile.unx to makefile.
-	Go to the DHT directory and copy or link the file makefile.unx to makefile.
 	Be sure to define UNIX.
 	If your machine is BSD'ish, define also BSD.
 	This source compiles with gcc-1.39 in ANSI mode.

 4. One special candidate for porting-problems is pytime.c.
-	It should compile for every unix.
+	It should compile for every UNIX.
 But there may be some problems with the #include's.
 	Be sure to include <sys/params.h> only once.
 	A special compile switch for TURBO-C (this file is the